preetpalS/Front-End-Framework/README.md

 Run bundler (`bundle`).
 Run npm (`npm install`).
 Fetch submodules (`git submodule update --init --recursive`).
 Run tests with `bundle exec rake blade:runner`

 Requires having a working Node.js and Ruby development environment available.

+Note that if you are using the TypeScript `--outFile` which concatenates and emits output to a single file, do not require framework components individually (require
+`framework/all` only).
+If you want to require framework components individually (assuming that you are not using the TypeScript `--outFile` option), explicitly look at the references in the source file for the specific component.